 Disadvantages of Shares Vesting

 It is a very beneficial instrument for both companies and employees.
 By incentivizing employees to perform better, the business interests of the company continue to stay alive.
-Employee retention is higher and so is their motivation to work towards the goals of the company.
+Employee retention is higher, and so is their motivation to work towards the goals of the company.
 For the company, it allows for less hassle with hiring new employees as they stay for the long term due to the potential rewards through shares vested.
 It also safeguards the company’s shares as the existence of a cliff period does not allow early leavers of the company to benefit from them.

-This has been a guide to what is Shares Vesting and its meaning.
+This article has been a guide to what is Shares Vesting and its meaning.
 Here we discuss Share Vesting examples, advantages, disadvantages also its Limitations.
 You can learn more about accounting from the following articles –